moveit/moveit_tutorials/doc/visualizing_collisions/visualizing_collisions_tutorial.rst

 Relevant Code
 -------------
-The entire code can be seen :codedir:`here <collision_contact>` in the moveit_tutorials GitHub project.
+The entire code can be seen :codedir:`here <visualizing_collisions>` in the moveit_tutorials GitHub project.
 Libraries used can be found :codedir:`here <interactivity>`.
 A lot of information necessary for understanding how this demo works is left out to keep this tutorial focused on collision contacts.
 To understand this demo fully, it is highly recommended that you read through the source code.

-.. tutorial-formatter:: ./src/collision_contact_tutorial.cpp
+.. tutorial-formatter:: ./src/visualizing_collisions_tutorial.cpp

 Launch file
 -----------
-The entire launch file is  :codedir:`here <collision_contact>` on GitHub.
+The entire launch file is  :codedir:`here <visualizing_collisions>` on GitHub.
 All the code in this tutorial can be compiled and run from the moveit_tutorials package.